Global Goal 2: ‘Zero Hunger’

 How you can help

 Without donations, we would not be able to run this feeding programme.
-A donation of just £5 can feed 4 children, every day for two weeks.
+A donation of just £1 can feed a child for a whole week.
 Your donation ensures that no child is learning on an empty stomach.
 Please visit https://www.justgiving.com/creatingbetterfutures/donate/ if you would like to contribute to our feeding programme at Cheza and Mutake Primary Schools.